0xAX/linux-insides/Booting/linux-bootstrap-1.md

     lretw
 ```

 which pushes the value of `ds` to the stack with the address of the [6](https://github.com/torvalds/linux/blob/master/arch/x86/boot/header.S#L494) label and executes the `lretw` instruction.
 When the `lretw` instruction is called, it loads the address of label `6` into the [instruction pointer](https://en.wikipedia.org/wiki/Program_counter) register and loads `cs` with the value of `ds`.
-Afterwards, `ds` and `cs` will have the same values.
+Afterward, `ds` and `cs` will have the same values.

 Stack Setup
 --------------------------------------------------------------------------------